UPBGE/UPBGE-Docs/source/manual/logic_nodes/data/list/extend.rst

 Extend
 ==============================

-Will extend one list with another. todo
+Extend (concatenate) one list with another.

 Inputs
 ++++++++++++++++++++++++++++++